BlueprintCoding/SillyTavernSimpleLauncher/1README SillyTavern Install & Uninstall.txt

 ## Installation Script

-The installation script (`install.bat`) allows you to install the following software components:
+The installation scripts allow you to install the following software components:

 1. Chocolatey
 2. GIT